adavarski/aws-eks-cloudformation-demo/README.md

 This is an example project to deploy and provisione an aws infrastructure using cloudformation and kubernetes (EKS) for development environments.

-Note: This project is only for development environments creation.
+Note1: This project is only for development environments creation.

-For production use repo: https://github.com/adavarski/aws-eks-production, because HashiCorp Terraform is better than AWS Cloudformation for AWS EKS setup/configuration/update/etc., (better state management & modularization & etc).
-If something goes wrong when using "aws cloudformation delete-stack/create-stack/update-stack ..." (exampe: DELETE_FAILED/CREATE_FAILED), we have to manually delete/fix resources via AWS console , which is very RISKY for production environments!
+Note2: For production use repo: https://github.com/adavarski/aws-eks-production, because HashiCorp Terraform is better than AWS Cloudformation for AWS EKS setup/configuration/update/etc., (better state management & modularization & etc).
+If something goes wrong when using "aws cloudformation delete-stack/create-stack/update-stack ..." (exampe: DELETE_FAILED/CREATE_FAILED), we have to manually delete/fix resources via AWS console, which is very RISKY for production environments!

 ---